RainThunder/fefates-tools/README.md

 A collection of Nightmare modules and small tools for Fire Emblem Fates.

 # About Nightmare
 Nightmare is a program that allow you to easily hex edit the data files using modules.
-With Nightmare, even those who don't have any knowledge in data structure and hex editing can still edit the game's files and make some cool stuff.
-This is the tradition of Fire Emblem ROM hacking community.
+With Nightmare, even those who don't have any knowledge in data structure and hex editing are able to edit the game's files and make some cool stuff.
+Nightmare is the tradition of Fire Emblem ROM hacking community.

-A Nightmare module (.nmm file) is just a text file that determine data structure and where to edit in the data files.
+A Nightmare module (.nmm file) is just a text file which defines structure in a data file.

-Because Nightmare only allows editing fixed byte array, you can't add stuff to the game or change pointers in data files via these modules.
-However, based on the information in .nmm files, with some basic knowledge about pointers in the data files, you can definitely adding something new to the game.
-Read [here](https://github.com/RainThunder/fefates-tools/wiki/BIN-(File-Format)) for more info.
+Because Nightmare only allows editing fixed-size data, you can't add any new stuff into the game via these modules.
+However, based on the information in .nmm files, with some basic knowledge of [.bin file format](https://github.com/RainThunder/fefates-tools/wiki/BIN-(File-Format)), you definitely can add something new to the game.

 # Requirements
 * A way to decrypt the game and extract the game's files.
 Currently, any 3DS with CFW or homebrew access will be able to do this.
 For instructions, see below.